- Chart

 Investment Approach and Strategy

-Composition The ETF primarily holds U.S. dollar-denominated government bonds issued by emerging market countries.
-It may also invest in derivatives, such as futures contracts and swap agreements.
+Composition The ETF holds a diversified portfolio of U.S. dollar-denominated government bonds issued by emerging market countries.

 Market Position